C4 Logo Return to main site

 per 1,000

-Detection of high-grade cervical disease increased with increasing remoteness of residence, exceeding 20 per 1,000 women in very remote areas, and tended to increase with increasing area-level socioeconomic disadvantage.
-Detection rates by Indigenous status were not available.
+Detection of high-grade cervical disease increased with increasing remoteness of residence, reaching nearly 20 per 1,000 women in very remote areas, and increased with increasing area-level socioeconomic disadvantage.

 Prevalence of HPV infection